Agape ready to take flight

 “It was so close it could have been us,” Duncan said.

 The nonprofit will send one or two flights a day with its two planes and may team up with other groups as well.
-While people will keep donating in the short term, the work to help the Bahamas recover has barely started.
+While people are donating, the work to help the Bahamas recover has barely started.

 “It’s not a sprint, it’s a marathon,” she said.
 “It’s not going to be over in the blink of an eye.
 The reality is the people in the Bahamas are going to be rebuilding for years to come.”